-Generally set to thirty seconds.
+Generally, the default of thirty seconds should suffice.
 Only set this noticeably higher if you're sure of the repercussions for sync workers.
 For the non sync workers it just means that the worker process is still communicating and is not tied to the length of time required to handle a single request.